When Should I Start Deworming My Puppy?

 7.1 Frequency of Deworming

 The frequency of deworming for adult dogs can vary depending on several factors, including their lifestyle, environment, and any known health conditions.
 As a general guideline, adult dogs should be dewormed at least once every three to six months.
-However, it's important to consult with a veterinarian to develop a deworming schedule that best suits your 's specific needs.
+However, it's important to consult with a veterinarian to develop a deworming schedule that best suits your dog's specific needs.

 7.2 Types of Dewormers